China says business spats with Myanmar can be resolved

 Last month, China said it would push Myanmar's new government to resume the controversial dam scheme, saying the contract was still valid.

-Former Myanmar president Thein Sein angered Beijing in 2011 by suspending the Myitsone dam project, which was to send 90 percent of its power to China.
+Former Myanmar president Thein Sein angered Beijing in 2011 by suspending the Chinese-invested Myitsone dam project, about 90 percent of whose power would have gone to China.

-Other Chinese projects in Myanmar, formerly known as Burma, have proved controversial, among them the Letpadaung copper mine, which has repeatedly sparked protests from people living nearby, and twin Chinese oil and gas pipelines across the country.
+Other Chinese projects in the former Burma have proved controversial, among them the Letpadaung copper mine, which has repeatedly sparked protests from people living nearby, and twin Chinese oil and gas pipelines across the country.

 With close trade and economic ties between the two countries, it was natural there would be "certain problems", Wang said, according to a statement by China's Foreign Ministry late on Tuesday.